MuhammadMuneeb007/CAGI7_Annotate_All_Missense/README.md

 This pipeline addresses the critical challenge in genomics: predicting whether a genetic variant will have a deleterious effect on human health.
 The methodology combines:

-1. **Multi-database Annotation**: Integration of 35+ genomic databases including population frequencies, conservation scores, and functional predictions
+1. **Multi-database Annotation**: Integration of 20+ genomic databases including population frequencies, conservation scores, and functional predictions
 2. **Feature Engineering**: Systematic transformation of genomic annotations into machine learning features
-3. **Ensemble Machine Learning**: Advanced algorithms including XGBoost, deep learning, and SMOTE-balanced training
+3. **Ensemble Machine Learning**: Algorithms including XGBoost, deep learning, and SMOTE-balanced training
 4. **Benchmark Validation**: Comparison against established methods like SIFT, PolyPhen-2, and AlphaMissense

 ### Theoretical Foundation